jevk/RCVElectionSystem/README.md

-# Finnish elections RCV voting site for EarthMC
+# Finnish elections voting site for EarthMC
 This is a voting website for the nation of Finland on EarthMC.
 It employs the [Instant-runoff voting](https://en.wikipedia.org/wiki/Instant-runoff_voting) system, which is a ranked-choice voting system, which eliminates candidates in rounds and distributes their votes to the other candidates, for calculating the results of the election.

-The site is currently live at [vote.cumzon.ee](http://vote.cumzon.ee).
+The site is not currently live at [vote.cumzon.ee](http://vote.cumzon.ee), but will return someday.

 ## Requirements
 - [Flask](https://github.com/pallets/flask)